-How often should you use purple shampoo
+How often should you use purple shampoo for your hair?

 How often should you use purple shampoo?
 Are there more tips and insights you need to know before making it a go-to hair product?
 There’s a big chance that’s the case!